oroinc/documentation/commerce/user_guide/marketing_web_catalog/edit_content_tree/first_level_menu.rst

    .. image:: /user_guide/img/marketing/web_catalogs/InheritParentOff.png
       :class: with-border

-#) In the *Content Variants* section, add the default content item to be displayed on the OroCommerce front store when the node-level restriction conditions are met:
+#) In the *Content Variants* section, add the default content item to be displayed on the OroCommerce storefront when the node-level restriction conditions are met:

-  * Select the type of content to be displayed on the front store from the list on the right.
+  * Select the type of content to be displayed on the storefront from the list on the right.

     .. image:: /user_guide/img/marketing/web_catalogs/ContentVariantSection.png
            :class: with-border